Europe

 Stockholm’s first and largest Latin American film festival, Panoramica’s organisers proclaim their goal to be to “spread Latin American cinema and narratives to Swedish audiences with films as a medium for cultural and artistic exchange”.
 Held over four days, the event hosts screenings of films and documentaries hailing from the continent, attracting large crowds of film buffs with a penchant for Latin-flavoured flicks.

-LOCATION Cinemas across Stockholm DATES 17-22 September
+Cinemas across Stockholm / 24-29 September